Kyle Tucker Preview, Player Props: Astros vs. Red Sox

-On Thursday, Kyle Tucker (.310 on-base percentage in past 10 games, 62 points below season-long percentage) and the Houston Astros play the Boston Red Sox, whose starting pitcher will be Brayan Bello.
-First pitch is at 2:10 PM ET.
+Kyle Tucker -- with a slugging percentage of .622 in his past 10 games, including four home runs -- will be in action for the Houston Astros versus the Boston Red Sox, with Chris Sale on the hill, on August 28 at 7:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4 with an RBI) against the Red Sox.
+In his last game, he racked up two hits (going 2-for-4 with a home run and two RBI) against the Tigers.

 Kyle Tucker Game Info & Props vs. the Red Sox